hmxlabs/aws-open-resource-broker/docs/docs/developer_guide/dependency_injection.md

 **When to use manual registration:**
 - Configuration-driven services that need complex initialization
 - Services that require specific factory patterns
-- Legacy services being migrated from @injectable pattern
+- Services transitioning from @injectable pattern
 - Services with conditional registration based on configuration

 ## Migration Guide